 This is just a short description of how you can install Nu.
-There is a more detailed documentation on how to install Nu.
-It offers the installation guide in different languages: English, Español, Português do Brasil and 日本語.
+There is an installation guide offering more detailed documentation on how to install Nu.
+It is available in different languages: English, Español, Português do Brasil and 日本語.

 Please Note: Nu works on Windows 10 and does not currently have Windows 7/8.1 support.